LoRA – low rank adaptation of large language models

 }))

-We obtain the number of classes, to obtain the number of classes we use dataset['train'] and not subset_dataset_train because if the subset is too small it is possible that there are no examples with all the possible classes of the original dataset.
+We get the number of classes.
+To obtain the number of classes, we use dataset['train'] and not subset_dataset_train because if the subset is very small, it's possible that there are no examples with all the possible classes from the original dataset.

 num_classes = len(dataset['train'].unique('label'))